rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/309_user-management.md

    * **Suspended**: A user can be in a suspended state if their trial has ended.

    {{%notice info%}}
    An org admin can view users in any state.
-Users other than org admin cannot view the users in invited state.
+Users other than the org admin cannot view the users in invited state.
    {{%/notice%}}

 3. To delete users: